matheus-ft/.dotfiles/README.md

 ## To do

-- customize starship

-- startup script to load dconf configs automatically
+- startup script to load dconf configs automatically and also changes starship.toml, theme.vim and gnome-terminal profile based on the current colorscheme

 - script to create projects (auto adding a .vimrc and other special configs)